aghand0ur/geoaigroup-website/content/authors/fadl_ghaddar/_index.md

   - Members
 ---

 **Fadl Ghaddar** is a high school student interested in ML and data science.
-He is always look for ways to implement them in areas where we can actually benefit humans.
+He always looks for ways to implement them in areas where we can actually benefit humans.